ChrisDonovan307/grade_analysis_app/README.md

 Inside the app, use the green “How to use this app” button in the top left for more specific instructions.
-There is also a file of simulated data to test it out on in the `app_files` directory that includes some missing data and horrendous column names.
-That’s all!
+There is also a file of simulated data to test it out on in the `app_files` directory.
+That’s it!